 Improvements authorized under this lease may require more frequent inspection and maintenance to ensure they are not displaced during storm events.
-Watercraft moored to buoys are also vulnerable to high wind events and wave damage.
+Watercraft moored to buoys, piers, or docks are also vulnerable to damage from high wind events and excessive waves.